jeceljr/shin_jamma/shin_jamma_1_en.md

 considerable FPGA resources to implement compared to a simple SD Card interface.
 By default this interface simply returns an error for all commands.

+File names are always the whole path with "/" as subdirectory separators.
+In the case of subdirectories they can be passed with either a trailing slash or not.
+Without it, the returned bytes are the raw contents of the directory but with the trailing slash the full names of the files it contains are returned, one per line.
+So the empty string is the raw root directory while "/" is the list of names in the root with any subdirectories showing a trailing slash to indicate this information.